formbricks/AWS-ECS-Deployment/dev/core-infra/README.md

 # Core Infrastructure
-This folder contains the Terraform code to deploy the core infratructure for an ECS Fargate workload.
+This folder contains the Terraform code to deploy the core infrastructure for an ECS Fargate workload.
 The AWS resources created by the script are:
 * Networking
 	 * VPC
 	   * 3 public subnets, 1 per AZ.
 If a region has less than 3 AZs it will create same number of public subnets as AZs.